Aluminate: Mixed oxides containing aluminium

 There are many mixed oxides containing aluminium where there are no discrete or polymeric aluminate ions.
-The spinels with a generic formula A^{2+}B_{2}^{3+}O_{4}^{2−} that contain aluminium as Al^{3+}, such as the mineral spinel itself, MgAl_{2}O_{4} are mixed oxides with cubic close packed O atoms and aluminium Al^{3+} in octahedral positions.
+The spinels with a generic formula A(2+)(B(3+))2(O(2−))4 that contain aluminium as Al(3+), such as the mineral spinel itself, MgAl2O4 are mixed oxides with cubic close packed O atoms and aluminium Al(3+) in octahedral positions.

-BeAl_{2}O_{4}, chrysoberyl, isomorphous with olivine, has hexagonal close-packed oxygen atoms with aluminium in octahedral positions and beryllium in tetrahedral positions.
+BeAl2O4, chrysoberyl, isomorphous with olivine, has hexagonal close-packed oxygen atoms with aluminium in octahedral positions and beryllium in tetrahedral positions.

-Some oxides with the general formula of MAlO_{3} sometimes called aluminates or orthoaluminates such as YAlO_{3}, Yttrium ortho-aluminate are mixed oxides and have the perovskite structure.
+Some oxides with the general formula of MAlO3 sometimes called aluminates or orthoaluminates such as YAlO3, Yttrium ortho-aluminate are mixed oxides and have the perovskite structure.

-Some oxides such as Y_{3}Al_{5}O_{12}, usually called YAG, have the garnet structure.
+Some oxides such as Y3Al5O12, usually called YAG, have the garnet structure.

 Hydroxyaluminates

-The Al(OH)_{4}^{−} anion is known in high pH solutions of Al(OH)_{3}.
+The Al(OH)4- anion is known in high pH solutions of link=aluminium hydroxide|Al(OH)3.

 Aluminate glasses

 Alumina on its own cannot easily be made glassy with current techniques, however with the addition of a second compound many types of aluminate glasses can be formed.
 The glasses produced display a range of interesting and useful properties, such as high refractive index, good infrared transparency, and high melting point, as well as the ability to host laser active and fluorescent ions.
 Aerodynamic levitation is a key method used to study and produce many aluminate glasses.
 Levitation allows high purity to be maintained in the melt at temperatures in excess of 2000 K.

 Some materials that are known to form glass in binary combination with aluminium oxide are: rare earth oxides, alkaline earth oxides (CaO, SrO, BaO), lead oxide, and silicon dioxide.

-Also, the Al_{2}O_{3} (aluminate) system has been discovered to form sapphire-like glass ceramics.
+Also, the Al2O3 (aluminate) system has been discovered to form sapphire-like glass ceramics.
 Often, this ability is based upon compositions in which interplay between glass forming ability and glass stability is approximately balanced.

 Applications of aluminates

-Sodium aluminate, NaAlO_{2}, is used industrially in dyeing to form a mordant and the hydrated forms are used in water purification, sizing of paper and in the manufacture of zeolites, ceramics and catalysts in the petrochemical industry.
+Sodium aluminate, NaAlO2, is used industrially in dyeing to form a mordant and the hydrated forms are used in water purification, sizing of paper and in the manufacture of zeolites, ceramics and catalysts in the petrochemical industry.
 In the isomerization process of alkenes and amines Calcium aluminates are important ingredients of cements.

-Li_{5}AlO_{4} is used in the nuclear power industry.
+Li5AlO4 is used in the nuclear power industry.